View Document Text

 Clients will receive monthly and/or quarterly statements and confirmations directly from their respective

 qualified custodian(s).
 Additionally, clients can establish online access directly with the custodian(s).
-NEPWA
+For WM

 Firm Brochure